panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 names; // => ['Batman', 'Joker']
 ```

-`function({ name })` destructures the function parameter inline and defines a variable `name` that holds the value of property `name`.
+`function({ name })` destructures the function parameter inline creating a variable `name` that holds the value of property `name`.

 ## 9. Summary

-The object destructuring is a powerful feature of JavaScript that lets you easily extract properties from an object and bind these values to variables.
+The object destructuring is a powerful feature that lets you extract properties from an object and bind these values to variables.

 I especially like about object destructuring is the concise syntax and ability to extract multiple variables in one statement.

+Hopefully, my post has helped you see how useful object destructuring is!